St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

-The St. Joseph Indian Trail was an ancient major native American route that traversed the southern portion of Michigan—originating near the mouth of the St. Joseph river, it continued eastward terminating near Ann Arbor and connecting with the other major trail systems along the Straits of Detroit.
+The St. Joseph Trail was an ancient major native American route that traversed the southern portion of Michigan—originating near the mouth of the St. Joseph river, it continued eastward terminating near Ann Arbor and connecting with the other major trail systems along the Straits of Detroit.

 Michigan Indian Trail Sand Road

 The St. Joseph Indian Trail roughly paralleled the famous Great Sauk Trail, which traversed Michigan along a route further south.
 The trail and the name morphed with the times, as the path was also called Old Joe Trail and Route du Sieur de la Salle.
 After Michigan became a state, the trail was improved and denoted as Territorial Road, one of Michigan’s first public highways.
-The route opened the “second tier of southern counties” north if Indiana and Ohio and helped to foster settlement in Southwestern Michigan.
-Today the ancient Native American pathway is in bits and pieces of Michigan Avenue, U.S. 12, and vast swaths of I-94.
+The route opened the “second tier of southern counties” north of Indiana and Ohio and helped to foster settlement in Southwestern Michigan.
+Today, the ancient Native American pathway is in bits and pieces of Michigan Avenue, U.S. 12, and vast swaths of I-94.

 Key Aspects of Michigan’s Indian Trails